The Best Savings Accounts of May 2023

 Bread Savings™

-Bread™ offers interest rates higher than the national average on its savings accounts and is good for people who want a simple savings account with a great rate.
+Bread™ offers savings accounts with interest rates higher than the national average.
+These accounts are suitable for people who want a simple savings account with a great rate.

 Type of account: Bread Savings™